chris-straka/bugtracker/app/express/README.md

 ## Debugging (vscode)

+You can debug code by running the test case for that code in Jest

 1. Download the Jest Runner extension (as specified in the .vscode folder)
 2. Add the breakpoints wherever you want in the application
 3. Go to the test case that runs that calls your breakpoint and click "debug"

+You might be able to also run the following

+>Debug: JavaScript Debug Terminal

 ## Attribution